dmlc/xgboost/doc/tutorials/external_memory.rst

 .. warning::

    This is the original form of external memory support before 1.5, users are encouraged to use custom data iterator instead.
+The document here is used as a reference to the deprecated file loader.

 There is no big difference between using external memory version of text input and the in-memory version.
 The only difference is the filename format.